VirtusLab/scala-cli/website/docs/commands/compile.md

 - a glob pattern: `*.sc`

 :::note
-The `exclude` directive should be placed in your `project.scala` file, which Scala CLI uses to determine the project root directory.
+The `exclude` directive must be declared in a single source file: either your `project.scala` file (which Scala CLI uses to determine the project root directory) or a `.sc` script.
-For more details on `project.file`, see [the `Project root directory` reference](../reference/root-dir.md).
+For more details on `project.scala`, see [the `Project root directory` reference](../reference/root-dir.md).
 :::

-For example, to exclude all files in the `example/scala` directory, add the following directive to your `project.file` file:
+For example, to exclude all files in the `example/scala` directory, add the following directive to your `project.scala` file:

 ```scala title=project.scala
 //> using exclude example/scala